Cheetah0x/aztec-standards-residency/README.md

 # Aztec Standards

+Proof of Concept of what a Compliance token for Aztec would look like

 Aztec Standards is a compilation of reusable, standardized contracts for the Aztec Network.
 It provides a foundation of token primitives and utilities supporting both private and public operations, enabling developers to build privacy-preserving applications.

 ## Table of Contents